Frequently Asked Questions

 What if I have questions about prior authorization?

 Some services may require prior authorization.
-To submit a request, fill out this prior authorization form and fax it to 1-800-690-7030.
+To submit a request, fill out the Service and Procedure Prior Authorization Form and fax it to 1-800-690-7030.
 You may also call 1-800-218-7508 if you need help with the form or have any questions.

-How do I request prior authorization for medications through US Script?
+How do I request prior authorization for medications through Envolve Pharmacy Solutaions?

 Do providers have access to Health Passport?